Become a Vermillion Steward

 Anyone can join

-The majority of Vermillion Stewards are individuals and families who want to make a difference and contribute to the health and well-being of the local lands and waters.
+The majority of Vermillion Stewards are individuals and families who want to make a difference and contribute to the health and well-being of local lands and waters.
 We also work with and encourage smaller groups, of 10 or fewer, to participate.
-If you are wondering which events are a good fit for you or your group, contact our volunteer coordinator at volunteer@fmr.org, 651.477.0925 to find out more.
+If you are wondering which events are a good fit for you and your group, contact us at volunteer@fmr.org or 651.477.0925 to find out more.

-We greatly encourage and appreciate neighbors involvement and dedication and also welcome groups and individuals from beyond the immediate area interested in preserving this ecological treasure.
-Students and others with service hours are also most welcome, simply sign up as an individual and bring any required paperwork to the event.
+We greatly encourage and appreciate neighbors' involvement and dedication and also welcome groups and individuals from beyond the immediate area who are interested in preserving this ecological treasure.
+Students and others with service hours are also welcome.
+Simply sign up as an individual using the registration form on our event web page and bring any required paperwork to the event.
+Students under 18 who wish to participate should also have a parent or guardian fill out a permission form before the event.

 How we stay connected

-Being a Vermillion Steward means actively caring for the well being of the Vermillion River and its watershed.
-For some, that means coming to a litter pick-up once a year and once a year only, but for others it means being part of a larger community that shares a deep appreciation of the river and commitment to its care.
+Being a Vermillion Steward means actively caring for the well-being of the Vermillion River and its watershed.
+For some, that means coming to a litter pick-up once a year.
+For others, it means volunteering frequently throughout the spring, summer and fall.
+No matter what your level of commitment, you become part of a larger community of river stewards who share an appreciation of the river and commitment to its care.

-Everyone who attends a Vermillion Stewards event and provides an e-mail address is automatically added to the Vermillion Stewards e-mail list.
-Anyone interested in future Vermillion stewardship events is encouraged to email us at volunteer@fmr.org.
-We keep emails to a minimum, roughly three to four a year.
+Everyone who attends a Vermillion Stewards event and provides an email address is automatically added to the Vermillion Stewards email list.
+Anyone interested in future Vermillion Stewards events is encouraged to email us at volunteer@fmr.org.
+We keep emails to a minimum, roughly two a year.